louketo/louketo-proxy/README.md

 "email": "gambol99@gmail.com"
 ```

-In order to request you receive the given_name, family_name and name we could add --add-claims=given_name --add-claims=family_name etc. Or in the configuration file
+In order to request you receive the given_name, family_name and name in the authentication header we would add --add-claims=given_name --add-claims=family_name etc. Or in the configuration file

 ```YAML
 add-claims: